 An interesting incident in Wayland recently caught my attention in the Metrowest Daily News.

-According to the article William Kelly of 11 Wampum Path in Wayland is going to face criminal charges in Framingham District Court for assault and battery with a dangerous weapon.
+According to the article, a Wayland man is going to face criminal charges in Framingham District Court for assault and battery with a dangerous weapon.
 The circumstances leading up to those charges as described by the article are peculiar.
-Allegedly a group of town residents went to a pond located behind Mr. Kelly's home to look at some wildlife with flashlights.
-According to those residents while they were at the pond Mr. Kelly fired a pellet gun in their direction.
-Jennifer Steel who was among the residents visiting the pond indicated that she could hear a pellet strike a tree close to her.
+Allegedly a group of town residents went to a pond located behind the man’s home to look at some wildlife with flashlights.
+According to those residents while they were at the pond the man fired a pellet gun in their direction.
+One of the individuals who was among the residents visiting the pond indicated that she could hear a pellet strike a tree close to her.

-Police eventually confronted Mr. Kelly about the accusation, and as a result have seized the pellet gun they believe was involved.
-Police publicly stated they are seeking assault and battery with a dangerous weapon charges against Mr. Kelly.
+Police eventually confronted the man about the accusation, and as a result have seized the pellet gun they believe was involved.
+Police publicly stated they are seeking assault and battery with a dangerous weapon charges against the man.
 Those charges will be heard in the Framingham District Court.

-I found this case so interesting because the police are quoted in the article as saying that Mr. Kelly has never had any trouble with the law in the past.
-It is extremely unusual to see a gentleman of Mr. Kelly's age be charged with a crime for the first time at age 73.
+I found this case so interesting because the police are quoted in the article as saying that the man has never had any trouble with the law in the past.
+It is extremely unusual to see a gentleman of the man’ss age be charged with a crime for the first time at age 73.

-Unfortunately for Mr. Kelly the first charge he ever faces is a serious one.
+Unfortunately for the man, the first charge he ever faces is a serious one.
 Assault and battery with a dangerous weapon is a felony under Massachusetts law.
 The charge can be indicted and tried in Superior Court where the maximum penalty is 10 years in state prison.
-Because the charges against Mr. Kelly are the first he has ever faced, it is extremely unlikely prosecutors would seek jail time in his case.
+Because the charges against the man are the first he has ever faced, it is extremely unlikely prosecutors would seek jail time in his case.

-Mr. Kelly, or anyone else charged with a crime or under investigation is better served by declining to make any comment on their case to both the police and the media, and let an experienced criminal defense lawyer coordinate their response to the charges.
+This man, and anyone else charged with a crime or under investigation, is better served by declining to make any comment on their case to both the police and the media, and let an experienced criminal defense lawyer coordinate their response to the charges.

 Anyone charged with an assault crime should be represented by an aggressive committed defense lawyer.
 As a Wayland assault and battery defense lawyer I offer a free consultation to all potential clients.
 At a free consultation you will receive an in depth evaluation of your case as well as an opportunity ask questions about your case.
 Representation by an experienced Wayland criminal defense lawyer is essential if you are facing charges in Framingham District Court.
 Call me today for a free consultation on your case at (508) 762-4540 or contact me using the form on this website.